-Multiple injuries, arrests on Day 2 of ‘Wheels Up, Guns Down’
+Multiple injuries, arrests amid ‘Wheels Up, Guns Down’ havoc

 7Skyforce HD hovered above the scene as paramedics tended to the male victim.

-He was transported by ground to Jackson Memorial Hospital as a trauma alert, He is listed in critical condition.
+He was transported by ground to Jackson Memorial Hospital as a trauma alert.
+He is listed in critical condition.

 Aerial cameras and cellphone footage showed bikers weaving through traffic, as participants aimed to spread a simple message in the days leading up to the Dr. Martin Luther King Jr. holiday: “Wheels Up, Guns Down.”